tiwari-krishna/nvim/README.md

-# NeoVim (IDE)
+# NeoVim

-My personal neovim configuration
+My personal neovim configuration.

 ## Overview

-Has a lots of plugins installed using lazy for lsp, git and many more.
+Just another NeoVim config with LSP, formatters, and few other QoL improvements.

-Feel free to use it as a reference for your neovim configuration.
+For further docs, just look at the code.